 - Covered bonds (obligations foncières) issued by CAFFIL represent the main source of funding for SFIL group.
-Loans to the French Public Sector are held on the balance sheet of CAFFIL and investors have a direct claim on these assets in case of insolvency of the issuer.
-CAFFIL has the legal status of Société de Crédit Foncier as defined by the Monetary and Financial Code.
-Covered bonds (obligations foncières) issued by CAFFIL comply with the requirements of article 52 of the Directive on Undertakings for Collective Investment in Transferable Securities (UCITS) and article 129 of the Capital Requirements Regulation (CRR). - Since 2016, SFIL finances its activity via regular issuance of benchmark bonds in the agency market segment.
-In addition, since 2015 SFIL's short dated funding is raised via a French law domestic commercial paper program.
+Exposures to the French Public Sector are held on the balance sheet of CAFFIL and investors have a direct claim on these assets in case of insolvency of the issuer.
+CAFFIL has the legal status of société de crédit foncier governed by Articles L.515-13 et seq. of the Monetary and Financial Code. - Since 2016, SFIL finances its activity via regular issuance of benchmark bonds in the agency market segment.
+In addition, since 2015, SFIL's short dated funding is raised via a French law domestic commercial paper program.

 A detailed description of each issuer is provided respectively in the EMTN Base Prospectus of SFIL and its supplements and in the EMTN Base Prospectus of CAFFIL and its supplements.
-These documents are available to investors under https://sfil.fr/en/sfil-group-investors/.